vercel/next.js/docs/basic-features/data-fetching.md

 If `fallback` is `true`, then the behavior of `getStaticProps` changes:

 - The paths returned from `getStaticPaths` will be rendered to HTML at build time.
 - The paths that have not been generated at build time will **not** result in a 404 page.
-Instead, Next.js will serve a "fallback" version of the page on the first request to such a path (see ["Fallback pages"](#fallback-pages) below for details).
+Instead, Next.js will serve a “fallback” version of the page on the first request to such a path (see [“Fallback pages”](#fallback-pages) below for details).
 - In the background, Next.js will statically generate the requested path HTML and JSON.
 This includes running `getStaticProps`.
-- When that's done, the browser receives the JSON for the generated path.
+- When that’s done, the browser receives the JSON for the generated path.
 This will be used to automatically render the page with the required props.
-From the user's perspective, the page will be swapped from the fallback page to the full page.
+From the user’s perspective, the page will be swapped from the fallback page to the full page.
 - At the same time, Next.js adds this path to the list of pre-rendered pages.
 Subsequent requests to the same path will serve the generated page, just like other pages pre-rendered at build time.

 #### Fallback pages

-In the "fallback" version of a page:
+In the “fallback” version of a page:

-- The page's props will be empty.
+- The page’s props will be empty.
-- If you use the [router](/docs/api-reference/next/router.md)), `router.isFallback` will be `true`.
-Learn more about the router [here](/docs/api-reference/next/router.md).
+- Using the [router](/docs/api-reference/next/router.md)), you can detect if the fallback is being rendered, `router.isFallback` will be `true`.

-Here's an example that uses `isFallback`:
+Here’s an example that uses `isFallback`:

 ```jsx
 // pages/posts/[id].js